 The Company paid an initial finders-fee of \$5,000 in cash to an arm-length third-party in association with the negotiation of the Nittetsu Earn-in agreement.
 In accordance with a Finders's Fee Agreement in place with Resource Play, following the finalization of the agreement, Camino will pay up to 5% of each option payment made by Nittetsu paid by way of Camino shares subject to TSX-V Exchange approval, and adjusted for \$10,000 of that fee paid in cash during 2023.
-The issue of shares in compensation for funds contributed to the Company by Nittetsu to date was announced in January 2024 (see Company news release dated January 10, 2024) and conditional approval was given by the Exchange on March 26, 2024.
-Common Shares totaling 2,235,295 are to be issued accordingly at an issue price of \$0.085 corresponding to \$190,000 outstanding finders-fee payable to Resource Play.
+The issue of shares in compensation for funds contributed to the Company by Nittetsu to date was announced in January 2024 (see Company news release dated January 10, 2024) and completed following approval of the Exchange on April 22nd, 2024 (see Company news releases dated January 10, 2024 and April 3, 2024).
+Common Shares totaling 2,235,295 were issued accordingly at an issue price of \$0.085 corresponding to \$190,000 outstanding finders-fee payable to Resource Play.